12 Jem Finch Quotes With Page Numbers And Meaning

 Meaning: This quote from To Kill A Mockingbird concerns Mrs. Dubose’s freedom from painkillers before her death.
 It speaks to the idea that freedom cannot be taken away from someone but rather something that must be held onto and fought for.

-Atticus’s response to Jem’s question reveals that even in death, freedom can be maintained and that even in death, one can be free.
+Atticus’s response to Jem’s question reveals that freedom can be maintained even in death and that one can be free even in death.

 “Jem was standing in a corner of the room, looking like the traitor he was.
 “Dill, I had to tell him,” he said.
 “You can’t run three hundred miles off without your mother knowin’.”